 Chris Tess Program Manager: Tunes to Teens

 Chris Tess served on the CASA Board of Directors starting in 2003, when he created Tunes To Teens, a CASA program that sends donated a cappella CDs to junior high and high school choruses.
 He also runs the A Cappella Mega-Sale.Chris sang with the Pikers at Washington U in St. Louis, as well as several other vocal ensembles.
 He also created and directed the Notochords at St. Louis U. School of Medicine, and sang in and wrote for MACH 1.
 More recently, Chris sang in Redline, a CASA League group.
 In 1993 he co-founded the Recorded A Cappella Review Board ( RARB) and headed that up until 2004.
-He has served on multiple occasions as a judge for the CARAs and the NCCAs/ICCAs.
+He has judged for several years for the CARAs and the NCCAs/ICCAs.
 In his spare time, Chris is a doctor. @christess

-Zakk Wooten Program Manager: Membership
+Zakk Wooten Program Manager: Memberships

 Zakk Wooten has been singing a cappella since he was 15 years old.
 He co-founded the professional group No Better Cause during his junior year of high school.
 After high school he joined the group Soul’D Out where he traveled the high seas with Celebrity Cruise Lines.
 Zakk then got his degree in Vocal Music Education from the University of Nebraska-Lincoln.
 There he founded and directed the a cappella group Rocktavo.
 Zakk led Rocktavo, in their first year, to the ICCA finals where they placed second and his arrangement of 'Figaro' won “best arrangement.”After Zakk graduated he was hired by The Cat’s Pajamas to start a franchised group called The Cat’s Meow, where he traveled the world aboard Norwegian Cruise Lines.
 In October of 2010 The Cat’s Pajamas offered Zakk a position with the group in Branson Missouri.
 Zakk sang with the Cat’s Pajamas until December of 2011.
 The year 2012 brings wonderful new opportunities for Zakk.
 He has recently joined forces with some of his 'a cappella family' to create the group re:Voiced.
 Zakk lives in Denver with his gorgeous Siberian Husky, Rilo. @zakkwooten